-Pursuant to Article 1716 of the BJC, appeals against arbitral awards are only possible when the parties have provided beforehand, in their mutually agreed arbitration clause, for the possibility of an appeal.
+Pursuant to article 1716 of the BJC, appeals against arbitral awards are only possible when the parties have provided beforehand, in their mutually agreed arbitration clause, for the possibility of an appeal.
 In this very exceptional circumstance, the appeal should be brought before a new arbitral tribunal.

-Pursuant to Article 1717 of the BJC, Belgian awards, which are not (or no longer) open to appeal, may be set aside by Belgian courts on the basis of an exhaustive list of grounds provided in the law.
+Unless otherwise stipulated, the time limit to appeal is one month as of the notification of the award.
+Pursuant to article 1717 of the BJC, Belgian awards, which are not (or no longer) open to appeal, may be set aside by Belgian courts on the basis of an exhaustive list of grounds provided in the law.

-If none of the parties are Belgian nationals, they may waive, by explicit declaration in the arbitration agreement or by later agreement, the possibility for annulment of the arbitral award (BJC, Article 1718).
+If none of the parties are Belgian nationals, they may waive, by explicit declaration in the arbitration agreement or by later agreement, the possibility for annulment of the arbitral award (BJC, article 1718).

-The annulment (or setting-aside) decision is final and cannot be appealed before the courts of appeal (BJC, Article 1717, Section 2).
+The annulment (or setting-aside) decision is final and cannot be appealed before the courts of appeal (BJC, article 1717, section 2).
 However, a recourse before the Belgian Supreme Court remains open.

 The law provides for a limited number of grounds that can warrant the setting aside of an arbitral award.
-Those exhaustive grounds are inspired by Article 34(2) of the UNCITRAL Model Law and are similar to the grounds for refusal of enforcement.
+Those exhaustive grounds are inspired by article 34(2) of the UNCITRAL Model Law and are similar to the grounds for refusal of enforcement.

-A party may seek the setting aside of a Belgian award if it provides proof of one the following grounds, as set out in Article 1717 of the BJC:
+A party may seek the setting aside of a Belgian award if it provides proof of one of the following grounds, as set out in article 1717 of the BJC:

-- one of the parties to the arbitration agreement was under some incapacity, or the arbitration agreement is invalid under the law applicable to it, or if there is none, under Belgian law (Section 3(a)(i)); - the party seeking annulment invokes a violation of the right to be heard (i.e., that party was not notified properly of the appointment of an arbitrator or of the arbitral proceedings, or it was otherwise impossible for that party to present its case (Section 3(a)(ii)).
-This ground will be accepted only if the irregularity had an effect on the arbitral award; - the arbitral award pertains to a dispute that does not fall within the terms of or under the scope of the arbitration agreement (Section 3(a)(iii)).
-Here, only the part of the award that does not fall under the scope of the arbitration agreement may be set aside; - the arbitral award is not reasoned (Section 3(a)(iv)); - there was an irregularity in the composition of the arbitral tribunal or the arbitral proceedings, according to either the parties' agreement or Part Six of the BJC (Section 3(a)(v)).
-Irregularities in the arbitral proceedings may lead to a setting aside only if it is established that they had an effect on the award; - the arbitral tribunal exceeded its powers (Section 3(a)(vi)); - the subject matter of the dispute cannot be settled by way of arbitration (non-arbitrability) (Section 3(b)(i)); - the award is contrary to public policy (Section 3(b)(ii)); and - the award was obtained by fraud (Section 3(b)(iii)).
+- one of the parties to the arbitration agreement was under some incapacity, or the arbitration agreement is invalid under the law applicable to it, or if there is none, under Belgian law (Section 3(a)(i)); - the party seeking annulment invokes a violation of the right to be heard (ie, that party was not notified properly of the appointment of an arbitrator or of the arbitral proceedings, or it was otherwise impossible for that party to present its case (section 3(a)(ii)).
+This ground will be accepted only if the irregularity had an effect on the arbitral award; - the arbitral award pertains to a dispute that does not fall within the terms of or under the scope of the arbitration agreement (section 3(a)(iii)).
+Here, only the part of the award that does not fall under the scope of the arbitration agreement may be set aside; - the arbitral award is not reasoned (section 3(a)(iv)); - there was an irregularity in the composition of the arbitral tribunal or the arbitral proceedings, according to either the parties' agreement or Part Six of the BJC (section 3(a)(v)).
+Irregularities in the arbitral proceedings may lead to a setting aside only if it is established that they had an effect on the award; - the arbitral tribunal exceeded its powers (section 3(a)(vi)); - the subject matter of the dispute cannot be settled by way of arbitration (non-arbitrability) (section 3(b)(i)); - the award is contrary to public policy (section 3(b)(ii)); and - the award was obtained by fraud (section 3(b)(iii)).